 How does this medication work?
 What will it do for me?

 Dapagliflozin belongs to the class of medications known as oral antihyperglycemic agents.
-It is used alone and in combination with other medications for the control of blood glucose in people with type 2 diabetes.
+It is used alone and in combination with other medications to control blood glucose for people with type 2 diabetes.
 This medication should be used as part of an overall diabetes management plan that includes a diet and exercise program.
 Dapagliflozin works by increasing the amount of glucose being removed from the body by the kidneys, which decreases the amount of sugar in the blood.

 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.